 BORINQUEN MEDICAL CENTERS recognizes the need to be fully integrated into our community’s Emergency Management Planning networks.
 Borinquen has both the experience and capacity to be an effective participant in a emergency management planning campaign and can play an important role in assisting local providers throughout Miami-Dade County in delivering critical emergency management services.

 The Bureau of Primary Care has encouraged Community Health Centers to expand their awareness of their local emergency management planning, and to give serious consideration to becoming directly involved and to develop a strategy formulated to address these situations, in order to respond effectivelyto emergent community needs and continue to provide quality primary healthcare to our patients.

-    It is the policy of Borinquen Medical Centers of Miami-Dade to formulate an Emergency Management Plan describing Borinquen’s participation in local, county, state and federal agencies.
+It is the policy of Borinquen Medical Centers to formulate an Emergency Management Plan describing Borinquen’s participation in local, county, state and federal agencies.

-    THE EMERGENCY MANAGEMENT PLAN OF BORINQUEN MEDICAL CENTERS OF MIAMI-DADE will entail:
+THE EMERGENCY MANAGEMENT PLAN OF BORINQUEN MEDICAL CENTERS will entail:

 - Participation with Miami-Dade Fire, Urban, Search and Rescue and the Florida Task Force 1 (FLT-1) on Emergency Management Planning to define the role that Community Health Centers will play in cases of emergencies/disasters.

 - Collaboration and securing an Articulation Agreement between BHCC and JACKSON HEALTH SYSTEMS/PUBLIC HEALTH TRUST detailing medical and nursing staff to JHS in case of a disaster/emergency.

 - Formulating and defining the role that our two (2) medical mobile coaches will play in disaster/emergency management planning.